paradisepilot/study/software/vPIC-USDOT-VIN-decoder/001-vPIC-test/README.md

 1.  **Launch `Docker Desktop` (assumed installed).**

-1. We assume Docker Desktop has been installed.
-    If the MS SQL Docker image hasn't been previously pulled, do so with the following command in a terminal:
+1. If the MS SQL Docker image hasn't been previously pulled, do so with the following command in a terminal:
     ```
     % docker pull mcr.microsoft.com/mssql/server